bwilliams-97/python_projects/neural_odes/README.md

 # Neural ODEs

-Implements spiral reconstruction demo as described in Neural Ordinary Differential Equations [arxiv link](https://arxiv.org/pdf/1806.07366.pdf).
-Rather than learning a relationship between individual samples, the aim of a Neural ODE is to learn the underlying derivative that determines state transitions.
+Implements spiral reconstruction demo as described in [Neural Ordinary Differential Equations](https://arxiv.org/pdf/1806.07366.pdf).
+Rather than learning a relationship between individual samples as with an RNN, the aim of a Neural ODE is to learn the underlying derivative that determines state transitions.
 Full details can be seen in the original paper.

 ## Basic demo steps
 1. Generate set of points for a state-space system based on an initial condition and state matrix (making use of [torchdiffeq](https://github.com/rtqichen/torchdiffeq) odeint function).
 The system must be contained within a PyTorch Module (forward pass implements state space description).